 Mental health in all Welsh manifestos: For the first time, all the Welsh political parties mentioned mental health in their manifestos, placing it firmly on the agenda as a key election issue.
 And two parties even matched the We Need to Talk Wales coalition's call for a 28 day waiting time target for talking therapies.

 Time to Change Phase 3: Along with our partners, Rethink Mental Illness, we secured funding from Comic Relief and the Department of Health to continue our Time to change anti-stigma campaign.

 Mental Health mentioned in all the general election manifestos: All of the party manifestos had a substantial section on mental health - check out our at-a-glance guide.
 This was a really significant achievement and it certainly wasn't the case in the 2010 elections.

 Introduction of first ever waiting time standards for mental health: Following our calls as part of the We Need to Talk coalition, NHS England and the Department of Health introduced the first ever waiting standards for mental health services.
-This set a precedent for the first time that 75 per cent of people waiting for talking therapies should be seen within 6 weeks, and 95 per cent should be seen within 18 weeks.
+This set a precedent for the first time that 75% of people waiting for talking therapies should be seen within 6 weeks, and 95% should be seen within 18 weeks.